The Black Forest biosphere area

 In the middle of the southern Black Forest is the enormous biosphere area, which was recognized as a large protected area by UNESCO in 2017.
 It offers a very special kind of coexistence between humans, nature and animals.

 Size, communities and climate in the Black Forest

 28 communities in three different districts belong to the Black Forest biosphere area.
-A certain part of the city of Freiburg also belongs to this area.
-Municipalities that participate in this nature reserve include the districts of Waldshut, Lörrach, Freiburg and the district of Breisgau-Hochschwarzwald.
-The area of the biosphere area amounts to around 630.000 km².
+Also a certain part of the city Freiburg belongs to this area.
+Municipalities that participate in this nature reserve include the districts of Waldshut, Lörrach, Freiburg im Breisgau and the Breisgau-Hochschwarzwald district.
+The area of the biosphere area is around 630.000 km².
 The climate ranges from a typical fruit tree climate to a subalpine mountain climate.

 The different landscapes

 Landscape maintenance on the mountainside

 In the southern Black Forest there are important natural areas such as Ballon, the little meadow valley, Schauinsland, Schluchsee, Schwarzatal, Albtal and the Mittlere and Obere Wiesental.
 Hardly any other mountainous landscape in Germany shows differences in altitude ranging from around 310 to over 1420 meters and this in a very small space.